Haydn-Martin/Haydn-Martin.github.io/_posts/2024-04-04-Random-Questions.md

 it might not be random.

 An example is any process that Steven Wolfram has dubbed [computationally irreducible](https://mathworld.wolfram.com/ComputationalIrreducibility.html).
-To figure out the output at time t, you need to "run" the "programme" until time t.
+To figure out the output at time t, you need to run the program until time t.
 There's no other way of knowing/predicting what the output will be otherwise.
 Sounds like randomness, right?
 But it's not - these processes are often based on simple deterministic rules.